 "You're late," said James coolly.

 "Am I?"
 Harry replied cheerfully as he took the empty seat.
 "Actually, I don't recall being given a specific time to be here.
 Just instructions to come as soon as possible.
-I waited until Theo had left for Grimmauld Place and then came straightaway."
+I went to see how Theo was doing and then came straightaway."

 "That's no excu–!"

 "Yes, thank you, Lord Potter," Harry said even more cheerfully and with the smile he usually reserved for people he thought were too thick for subtlety.
 "Your observations have been noted.
 I will endeavor to be more punctual in the future."
 Then, he turned to the Headmaster while his birth-father fumed.
 "Happily, I'm here now.
 Headmaster?"

 Dumbledore was uncharacteristically silent for several seconds.
 Harry crooked an eyebrow.
 Finally, he spoke.
 "Before we get to that, tell me – how is young Theo doing?"

 Harry's smile faltered for a second before reasserting itself.
 The school's treatment of Theo had been a ... sore topic with him for some time.
 While that wasn't Dumbledore's fault, he certainly didn't do much to help.

 "Theo No-Name is doing as well as can be expected, sir.
 I don't know if Sirius has told you, but assuming the final legal hurdles can be worked out, he'll be formally adopting him as Theo Black.
 Which I think is excellent, because frankly, I've always wanted a brother."